 Again, take working from home.
 If it is here to stay, what solutions/ideas will come up to service that behaviour?
 We’ll throw one idea out for free: one of the things we did as a business at some point during the year was to get all staff on a Closed User Group which meant that we could call each other for free.
 But we still have the issue of internet access.
 Each person has to subscribe to their own provider and should their data run out, we have to give them more money to buy data.

 Could a service provider give us a ‘bucket’ of data from which all staff could pull from?
 That way, we pay centrally and hopefully get economies of scale.
 We are also able to shift data across the agency as different people’s needs rise and drop. #Justanidea

 Oh, just one last thing.

-If you have any thoughts or comments or questions, please feel free to email them to email@example.com
+If you have any thoughts or comments or questions or are just wondering about digital marketing, please feel free to email email@example.com